thingsboard/thingsboard.github.io/docs/mqtt-broker/subscription.md

           <td>100</td>
           <td>500</td>
           <td>Unlimited</td>
-          <td>Total number of messages processed per second for all Device persistent clients</td>
+          <td>Total number of messages processed per second for all Device clients with persistent sessions.
+These clients are subscribers, and if they are offline, the messages are stored in Redis to be delivered when they reconnect</td>
       </tr>
       <tr>
           <td>Application topic size</td>